RajaATAli/Tata-iQ-Data-Visualization-Virtual-Job-Simulation/README.md

 **What I learned in this task:**
 - How to communicate data analyses in a simple and understandable way
-- How to use Tableau's Story feature to create a sequence of visualizations that work together to convey a message and make the presenation more interactive.
+- How to use Tableau's Story feature and Dashboards to create a sequence of visualizations that work together to convey a message and make the presenation more interactive.
 - Presentation Skills.

 *Below is the link to the video presentation for Task 4:*